Puerto Princesa: American era

 In 1911, the New American Administration made Puerto Princesa the seat of the Palawan Provincial Government with Major John Brown as Lieutenant Governor.

 In the year 1936, Governor Heginio Mendoza made a directive on the transfer of the Palawan High School (currently Palawan National School) from the island municipality of Cuyo to the central place of the province, which was the Municipality of Puerto Princesa.

-During the Pacific campaign of World War II and the Japanese occupation, the village was largely abandoned.
-On May 18, 1942, Japanese troops landed and occupied Puerto Princesa City.

-The Filipino Constabulary barracks was the scene of the Palawan Massacre, just before liberation with the allied Invasion of Palawan.